SaumilMakkar/UML-501-ML/ML Project/ML-Project/PROJECT_REPORT.md

 - Showed value of TF-IDF feature engineering approach
 - Established benchmark performance for resume classification
 - Validated ensemble methods for production systems
+- Developed an integrated Smart Job Recommendation System that combines ML predictions with curated career guidance data, demonstrating how classification systems can be enhanced with actionable insights for end users

 ---